 Skill Select Australia

-Skill Select is the very first step for a visa application.
+Skill Select is the very first step towards your Permanent Residency.
 It is an indication that you would like to be considered for a skilled visa.
 You will be asked to provide a range of information in your Skill Select depending on the visa(s) you want to be considered for such as: